 Eventually, the cancer may spread outside the prostate gland to other parts of the body.
 Since lymphatic vessels of the prostate lead to pelvic lymph nodes, cancer cells can spread out along these vessels, where they can reach lymph nodes and continue to grow.

 Prostate cancer, by nature, is silent in its initial stages.
 Its symptoms don’t appear until later, when patients may notice a need to urinate frequently, particularly at night.
 Prostate cancer may also cause a difficulty or inability to urinate, a weak or interrupted flow of urine or painful and burning urination.
 Other symptoms may include painful ejaculation, blood in urine or semen, and frequent pain or stiffness in the lower back, hips or extremities.
+Mainly Patients come Dr. Ramani with Symptoms of Enlarged Prostate for Enlarged Prostate Surgery.

 Although genetics plays a strong role in development of Prostate Cancer, environmental agents have been thought to play a role.
 Patients with family history of Prostate Cancer are at a higher risk of developing Prostate Cancer than the average population.